 In February 2016, the FASB issued ASU No. 2016-02, "Leases."
 Under the new guidance, lessees will be required to recognize the following for all leases (with the exception of short-term leases): 1) a lease liability, which is the present value of a lessee's obligation to make lease payments, and 2) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Lessor accounting under the new guidance remains largely unchanged as it is substantially equivalent to existing guidance for sales-type leases, direct financing leases, and operating leases.
 Leveraged leases have been eliminated, although lessors can continue to account for existing leveraged leases using the current accounting guidance.
 Other limited changes were made to align lessor accounting with the lessee accounting model and the new revenue recognition standard.
 All entities will classify leases to determine how to recognize lease-related revenue and expense.
 Quantitative and qualitative disclosures will be required by lessees and lessors to meet the objective of enabling users of financial statements to assess the amount, timing, and uncertainty of cash flows arising from leases.
 The intention is to require enough information to supplement the amounts recorded in the financial statements so that users can understand more about the nature of an entity's leasing activities.
 ASU No. 2016-02 is effective for interim and annual reporting periods beginning after December 15, 2018; early adoption is permitted.
 All entities are required to use a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements.
 They have the option to use certain relief; full retrospective application is prohibited.
 The Company has several lease agreements, such as branch locations, which are currently considered operating leases, and therefore, not recognized on the Company's consolidated statements of condition.
 The Company expects the new guidance will require these lease agreements to now be recognized on the consolidated statements of condition as a right-of-use asset and a corresponding lease liability.
-Therefore, the Company's preliminary evaluation indicates the provisions of ASU No. 2016-02 are expected to impact the Company's consolidated statements of condition.
+Therefore, the Company's preliminary evaluation indicates the provisions of ASU No. 2016-02 are expected to impact the Company's consolidated statements of condition, along with our regulatory capital ratios.
 However, the Company continues to evaluate the extent of potential impact the new guidance will have on the Company's Consolidated Financial Statements.
+In addition, the Company is considering obtaining new software to aid in the transition to the new leasing guidance.